zahedulhossain/virtualhost/README.md

+This project is forked from [RoverWire/virtualhost](https://github.com/RoverWire/virtualhost).
+If you're on Ubuntu then definitely use Roverwire's virtualhost script.
+I forked this to make it more usable for Arch Linux.

+---

-Virtualhost Manage Script
+Virtualhost Manager
 ===========

-Bash Script to create or delete apache/nginx virtual hosts for Laravel app on Arch Linux.
+Bash Script to create or delete apache/nginx virtual hosts on Arch Linux.

 ## Prerequisite ##

 To fully automate the process on Arch Linux you need to:
-1. Create a sites-enabled/ and sites-available/ directory in /etc/httpd/conf/
+1. Create a sites-enabled/ and sites-available/ directory under /etc/httpd/conf/
-2. Add this line at the botom of /etc/httpd/conf/httpd.conf file
+2. Add this line at the bottom of /etc/httpd/conf/httpd.conf file
 ```bash
 'Include conf/sites-enabled/*.conf'
 ```